dart-lang/samples/null_safety/calculate_lix/README.md

   1. Unzip the SDK to a folder, e.g. `/Users/michael/dev/preview/dart-sdk` or `C:\Users\michael\dev\preview\dart-sdk\`

-## Running from the terminal/command-prompt
+### Running from the terminal/command-prompt

-Because null safety is still in technical preview, we need to pass a so-called 'experiment flag' when invoking and Dart command in the terminal, which looks like this: `--enable-experiment=non-nullable`.
+Because null safety is still in tech preview, we need to pass a so-called 'experiment flag' when invoking and Dart command in the terminal, which looks like this: `--enable-experiment=non-nullable`.